 - Legal assistance, which provides legal representation before the authorities, and bail bond.

 When one possesses limited to no knowledge of the legal system in Mexico, sitting in front of a judge can be intimidating, even for Spanish speakers.

 The bottom-line is that not having insurance can equal a fine, or worse, jail time.
 This is why seasoned Mexico visitors call Mexico insurance the "get out of jail free card."

 2. Your US Policy Does Not Cover You in Mexico

 Some people believe they will be covered by their US auto insurance policy.
-This is flawed in a couple of ways.
+This belief is flawed in a couple ways.

 When you look at a US auto policy you will usually see language that is similar to the following: